Engine off Every Stop

 Engine idling (leaving your vehicle engine running while stationary) is a significant source of local air pollution.
 It contributes to poor air quality, which in turn damages people’s health.

-To help improve local air quality, the Council joined the Idling Action London campaign; a London-wide education and behaviour change initiative.
+To help improve local air quality, the Council has joined the Idling Action London campaign; a London-wide education and behaviour change initiative.

 Brent are supporting the Engine Off Every Stop campaign asking all drivers to switch off their engine when parked up, wherever possible.
 This project is being funded by the Mayor's Air Quality Fund and is jointly led by City of London Corporation and the London Borough of Camden.